Lesson 1 of 13 · ⏱ 45 min · ✓ Free

 /home/shajedur

-# Two levels up puts you back at your home directory
+# Two levels up from module-1-foundations = home directory

 Show answer